Code4Community/Code4Community.github.io/tutorials/js.md

 ## Conclusion

-We just went through a ton of information, and I do not expect any of you to be masters of JS by now.
-While working on projects, use this page, w3schools.com, and stackoverflow.com as resources.
-Moreover, you can always ask the leadership of C4C for help!
+There is a lot of breadth and depth to JavaScript, so don't worry if your're not a JS master quite yet!
+While working on your projects, you can use this tutorial and other sites like [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [W3Schools](https://www.w3schools.com/js/default.asp), and [Stack Overflow](https://stackoverflow.com/) as resources.
+In addition, you can always ask C4C leaders for help!

 # Feedback